interplaynetary/free-association/EXTENDED-README.md

 Rather than reforming existing states, dual-power should be established in each country, and should be established on the basis of the widest democracy.

+It should be noted that socialization in free-association will likely take place out of natural necessity on the part of individuals and not necessarily via the use of state-power.

 ---

 </details>